Seattle Repertory Theatre: Bagley Wright Theater

+The theater has a proscenium stage and a seating capacity of 678 seats.
+The stage is approximately 65 ft to the last row of the house.

-Leo K. Theatre
+Leo K. Theater

-The Leo Kreielsheimer Theatre ("Leo K.") opened in December 1996 as The Rep's "second stage."
+The Leo Kreielsheimer Theater ("Leo K.") opened in December 1996 as Seattle Rep's "second stage."
 The Leo K. was made possible in great part to a US$2 million gift from The Kreielsheimer Foundation, a US$1 million gift from then board chair Marsha S. Glazer, and the leadership of Capital Campaign chairs Ann Ramsay-Jenkins and Stanley Savage.
 There are 282 seats total: 192 on the orchestra level (including loge), plus 90 balcony and box seats.
 It is approximately 25 ft from the stage to the rear wall.
 There are 5 wheelchair locations.

 The orchestra seating consists of 139 seats in 9 rows, with 8–20 seats per row; the loge adds 51 seats, in 2 rows of 27 and 24 seats, respectively.
 The balcony provides an additional 88 seats, in 3 rows, with 29–30 seats per row; additionally, there are 4 box seats at balcony level.